Practical and Rigorous Uncertainty Bounds for Gaussian Process Regression: Numerical experiments

 \subsubsection{Misspecified kernel, problematic setting}

 We repeat the previous experiment \emph{exp\_1\_3\_a}, but now generate RKHS functions from the SE kernel with lengthscale 0.2 and use the SE kernel with lengthscale 0.5 in GPR.
 We use both the pre-RKHS approach (\emph{exp\_1\_4\_a}) and the ONB approach (\emph{exp\_1\_4\_b}).
 The resulting scalings are reported in Table 2 (lower row) in the main text, again only for the ONB sampling approach.
-Interestingly, when using the pre-RKHS sampling approach no uncertainty set violation could be found, but for the ONB sampling we found that for 2, 6, 12 and 13 out of the 50 target functions the frequency of the uncertainty violation was higher than $\delta=0.1, 0.01, 0.001, 0.0001$.
+Interestingly, when using the pre-RKHS sampling approach no uncertainty set violation could be found, but for the ONB sampling we found some target function for which the uncertainty violation was higher than the prescribed $\delta$.